fieldtrip/website/tutorial/mvpa_light.md

 belonging to class 2, and so on.
 For the [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip), there is three classes, namely FIC (class 1), FC (class 2), and IC (class 3).

-Now we can call
+Now call

     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP, dataIC_LP)

-to perform the analysis.
+to perform the classification analysis.
 It is important to make sure that the order of class labels (FIC, FC, IC) matches the order that the datasets are passed in to `ft_timelockstatistics`.
 Let us print the resulting classification accuracy

     fprintf('Classification accuracy: %0.2f\n', stat.metric.accuracy)